victesa/ServiceHub_project/server/README.md

 To set up the project locally, follow these steps after cloning or forking:

-### npm install express node cors nodemon body-parser
+### npm install express node cors nodemon body-parser bycrypt express-mysql-session mysql2
 This will install the relevant dependencies needed for the working of the server

 ### nom run dev